davchi15/RBerryLink/README.md

 Change SPLASH_CYCLES to adjust how long the splash shows:
 ValueDurationNotes:

-60~2 minutesDefault — best accuracy
+60 seconds ~ 2 minutes | Default — best accuracy

-30~1 minuteGood balance
+30 seconds ~ 1 minute | Good balance

-10~20 secondsFast but less accurate on first launch
+10 ~ 20 seconds | Fast but less accurate on first launch

-1~2 secondsSkip splash entirely (testing only)
+1 ~ 2 seconds | Skip splash entirely (testing only)

 ⚠️ Do not lower HISTORY_SIZE — this controls how many readings